Lower Back Pain Patient Testimonial

 There are some cases in the low back where the lumbar discectomy procedure will not be indicated to treat the patient’s symptoms because the risks outweigh the benefit.

-The procedure is an option as are the other discectomy procedures.
+This procedure is an option as are the other discectomy procedures.
 Most all patients have several alternatives and the discectomy is just one.
 It is helpful for relieving much of the pain and other symptoms in the low back and legs.
 The procedure is not needed unless the patient has symptoms severe enough for that individual to desire some sort of significant intervention including surgery to relieve the symptoms.
 In that circumstance, the lumbar DND is a good option for many who would prefer not to undergo a more invasive discectomy and/or fusion.

-Lumbar Discectomy & Neural Decompression (DND)
+How is a Lumbar Discectomy & Neural Decompression Performed?

 The Lumbar Discectomy and Neural Decompression Procedure is performed in a surgery center and typically is accomplished over the course of 75 minutes to 2 1/2 hours depending on the anatomy of the patient, the complexity of the pathology and how many discs are problematic.